Social

 Bridgestone is proud of its progress in sustainability, but improvements at scale will only be achieved through industry-wide collaboration.
 This is why Bridgestone and other global tire companies launched the GPSNR, to transform the natural rubber value chain for the better.

-Through GPSNR, tire companies, including Bridgestone, and other stakeholders are harmonizing standards to improve respect for human rights, prevent land-grabbing and deforestation, protect biodiversity and water resources, improve yields, and increase supply chain transparency and traceability.
+Through GPSNR, tire companies, including Bridgestone and other stakeholders, are harmonizing standards to improve respect for human rights, prevent land-grabbing and deforestation, protect biodiversity and water resources, improve yields, and increase supply chain transparency and traceability.

 Tracing conflict minerals

 Bridgestone’s Global Sustainable Procurement Policy covers all materials, including conflict minerals (tin, tungsten, tantalum and gold) and cobalt extracted in conflict areas such as the Democratic Republic of the Congo (DRC) and adjoining countries.
-Bridgestone conducts risk assessments throughout its supply chain using the reporting templates (Conflict Minerals Reporting Template CMRT), Extended Minerals Reporting Template (EMRT)) compiled by the Responsible Minerals Initiative (RMI), an alliance consisting of over 400 global corporations and organizations.
+Bridgestone conducts risk assessments throughout its supply chain using the reporting templates (Conflict Minerals Reporting Template (CMRT), Extended Minerals Reporting Template (EMRT)) compiled by the Responsible Minerals Initiative (RMI), an alliance consisting of over 400 global corporations and organizations.
 Bridgestone Group suppliers whose products potentially contain conflict minerals are required to complete and submit reporting templates annually.
-If it is suspected or confirmed that a smelter is not compliant with the Responsible Minerals Assurance Process (RMAP) , which is certified by RMI, suppliers must make every effort to identify alternative sources or substitute minerals and take appropriate action.
+If it is suspected or confirmed that a smelter is not compliant with the Responsible Minerals Assurance Process (RMAP), which is certified by RMI, suppliers must make every effort to identify alternative sources or substitute minerals and take appropriate action.

-Currently, Bridgestone has traced 100% of the smelters from which it sources tire-product materials globally.
-All are compliant with RMAP.
 If the investigations reveal the use of conflict minerals that fund armed groups in Bridgestone products, Bridgestone will promptly take corrective action through communication with its suppliers to promote sustainable procurement activities.

 Relevant Information